 Antwerp has been an important cultural hub since the beginning of the seventeenth century and has always been one of the most relevant commercial cities in northern Europe.
-It is currently the second-most populated city in Belgium, after Brussels.
+It's currently the second-most populated city in Belgium, after Brussels.

-Antwerp also has one of the largest ports in the world thanks to the Scheldt river that is so deep that it allows merchant ships to navigate down it.
+Antwerp also has one of the largest ports in the world thanks to the Scheldt river which is so deep that it allows merchant ships to navigate down it.

 The city is also known as the Diamond Capital of the World and is especially famous for its uncut diamond industry, which makes up approximately 85% of the total world production.
 Approximately 35.000 people work in the diamond trade and the city has four diamond bourses.

 These are some of the top attractions to see in Antwerp:

 - Grote Markt (Great Market Square): The Grote Markt is a pretty square in the heart of Antwerp surrounded by Renaissance buildings.
 The square houses the Town Hall and the Brabo fountain, which depicts the foundations of the city.

 - Rubenhuis (Rubens House): The former house and studio of the world-famous Baroque painter, Peter Paul Rubens.
 The townhouse was constructed in the seventeenth century and is definitely a worthwhile visit.